 If you want to try a different method, simply click the calculation type and the numbers all update automatically.
 Try them all until you find the method with the fastest pay-off and the lowest interest amount.
 Eeeasy-peesy.
 On the 2nd tab, you can watch your accounts go down and down every single payday.
 It tells you exactly how much to pay on each bill every payday.
 Congratulations, you are on your way to snowball heaven!

 Here’s another one of my best debt posts where I talk about the evils of minimum payments.
-I even give you my secret tip to pay off debt faster and avoid late fees – ever!
+Here’s a hint – they are for SUCKERS.
+They are very carefully designed to keep you in debt for as long as possible.
+I NEVER ever pay just the minimum due.
+I’ll give you my secret tip to pay off debt faster and avoid late fees – ever!
 The Trick to Minimum Payments.

 Photo credit: Fiverr.com/WhitneyLayne